ReFIT: Relevance Feedback from a Reranker during Inference: Abstract

 \section{Abstract}

-Neural information retrieval often adopts a \textit{retrieve-and-rerank} framework: a bi-encoder network first retrieves $K$ (\eg{}, 100) candidates that are then re-ranked using a more powerful cross-encoder model to rank the better candidates higher.
-The re-ranker generally produces better candidate scores than the retriever, but is limited to seeing only the top $K$ retrieved candidates, thus providing no improvements in retrieval performance as measured by Recall@K. In this work, we leverage the re-ranker to also improve retrieval by providing \textit{inference-time} relevance feedback to the retriever.
-Concretely, we update the retriever's query representation for a test instance using a lightweight inference-time distillation of the re-ranker's prediction for that instance.
-The distillation loss is designed to bring the retriever's candidate scores closer to those of the re-ranker.
-A second retrieval step is then performed with the updated query vector.
-We empirically show that our approach,\footnote{Code will be released upon acceptance.} which can serve arbitrary retrieve-and-rerank pipelines, significantly improves retrieval recall in multiple domains, languages, and modalities.
+Retrieve-and-rerank is a prevalent framework in neural information retrieval, wherein a bi-encoder network initially retrieves a pre-defined number of candidates (\eg{}, $K$=100), which are then reranked by a more powerful cross-encoder model.
+While the reranker often yields improved candidate scores compared to the retriever, its scope is confined to only the top $K$ retrieved candidates.
+As a result, the reranker cannot improve retrieval performance in terms of Recall@K. In this work, we propose to leverage the reranker to improve recall by making it provide relevance feedback to the retriever at \textit{inference-time}.
+Specifically, given a test instance during inference, we distill the reranker's predictions for that instance into the retriever's query representation using a lightweight update mechanism.
+The aim of the distillation loss is to align the retriever's candidate scores more closely with those produced by the reranker.
+The algorithm then proceeds by executing a second retrieval step using the updated query vector.
+We empirically demonstrate that this method, applicable to various retrieve-and-rerank frameworks, substantially enhances the retrieval recall across multiple domains, languages, and modalities.